What is Ethical Investing?

 According to the MSCI SRI fact sheet, the SR index excludes firms “involved in Nuclear Power, Tobacco, Alcohol, Gambling, Military Weapons, Civilian Firearms, GMOs and Adult Entertainment” and that “current constituents of the MSCI SRI Indexes must have an MSCI ESG Rating above B and the MSCI ESG Controversies score above zero to be eligible.”
 Finally, the construction the SRI is “float-adjusted market capitalization weighted.”

-If you compare the 5-year performance of this ETF and the FTSE 100 Index, the return difference is stark (see below).
+If you compare the 5-year performance to 2019 of this ETF and the FTSE 100 Index, the return difference is stark (see below).
 If you compare MSCI SRI and MSCI World Index, there are some improvements too over traditional investments.